fixermark/frc-2024-field-server/README.md

 	* [X] Coopertition Mode <2024-02-01 Thu>
 	  - triggerable if one note banked and within timeframe (and not already triggered)
 	  - activates joint decision if both offer
-	* [ ] At match start, init amp and speaker displays and game state
+	* [ ] At match start, init amp and speaker client state and game state
-	* [ ] At match end, clear amp timer display
+	* [ ] At match end, clear amp timer display from speaker clients
 	* [ ] After NO on a client, server should *close* connection.
   * UI
     - tkinter is pretty close to built-in, we'll use that.